 Use the Shelf Low Pass Filter to cut out all low frequencies or harmonics that may be present and use one of the Power Metric Bands to slightly boost the higher frequencies.
 The spectrum analyses that come with many equalizers and will give us a graphic representation of the instruments frequency band, we then use the filters to cut out the rest.
 We do this for each track.
 Two screenshots below show the equalizer with the spectrum analysis, and the highs lifted slightly.

 Musicgearo Mixing Reference Cheat Sheet

 After level setting and frequency separation, it sounds OK, but..

 How can I make my mix more dynamic?

 To achieve the dynamic sound in your mix, start adding effects to your instruments like Dynamic EQ, Multiband Dynamic Compression, but also transient shapers can make your sound fresh and dynamic especially on drums.

 Up until now, we have been busy with the technical part of mixing.
 Now we come to the art, the craft.

 - The most obvious tip is to use multiband compression when mixing (Check Xfer Records OTT.)
-This is a great tool that can make your sounds well balanced, remove unwanted distortion, achieve a pleasant and smooth sound.
-Also, second alternative is using Dynamic EQ.
+This is a great free tool that can make your sounds well balanced, remove unwanted distortion, achieve a pleasant and smooth sound.
+Also, the second alternative is using Dynamic EQ.
 Check this article with two free Dynamic EQ plugins.

 - For stereo width, duplicate a track.
 Pan the first track hard left and pan the duplicate track hard right.
 Then add different Effect Plugins to the different tracks.
 Works great for vocals.